Jin Hi Kim Electric Komungo Demo

 Kim’s autobiography Komungo Tango, a 25 years journey of creative collaborations with master musicians around the world, was published in 2007, Seoul, S. Korea.
 Read More

-In 2007 Kim has composed the sound track using electric komungo for Koryo Saram, an hour long documentary film about Korean refugees from Russia to Kazakhstan.
+In 2007 Kim has composed the sound track Koryo Saram, an hour long documentary film about Korean refugees from Russia to Kazakhstan.
 Read More

-In 2005 Kim was featured on BBC The World/Global Hit radio program for her One Sky for string chamber orchestra and electric komungo, which was commissioned (by the Great Mountain Music Festival) for the memorial event at DMZ between North and South Korea and was broadcast on KBS-TV in S. Korea.
+In 2005 Kim was featured on BBC The World/Global Hit radio program for her One Sky for string chamber orchestra and electric komungo, which was commissioned (by the Great Mountain Music Festival) for the memorial event held at DMZ between North and South Korea for commemorating the Korean war, and was broadcast on KBS-TV in S. Korea.
 BBC Global Hit

 Kim was Freeman Artist-In-Residence at Cornell University in 2004.

-Kim's Nong Rock for String Quartet and Komungo and solo komungo piece were performed at
+Kim's Nong Rock for String Quartet and Komungo and Self Portrait for komungo solo were performed at

 Following Jin Hi Kim’s appearance in the national MBC-TV broadcast of the film <100 Years of Sanjo>, a 90 minutes long Sanjo Ecstasy was premiered at the Sanjo Festival in Korea in 2003.
 Read More - Watch Video